Suntory Beverage & Food Limited Corporate Governance Policy

 - Audit and Supervisory Committee Members who serve as Outside Directors constitute a majority of the committee’s members.
 The Audit and Supervisory Committee performs audits on Directors’ performance of duties and other general performance of duties relating to the Group’s management, in accordance with the internal control system.

 - In order to strengthen the auditing and supervisory functions of the Audit and Supervisory Committee, the Company collects information from Directors (excluding Audit and Supervisory Committee Members) and shares information at important meetings.
 Also, with the aim of ensuring ample cooperation between the internal audit division and the Audit and Supervisory Committee, the Company has a policy of selecting one full-time Audit and Supervisory Committee Member.
-At present, the Company has selected Kozo Chiji as the full-time Audit and Supervisory Committee Member.
-He has the experience of having been engaged in the management of Suntory Group companies, especially in the area of finance and accounting as Managing Executive Officer and Chief Operating Officer, finance & accounting division of Suntory Holdings until March 2016 and possesses a considerable amount of expertise related to finance and accounting.
+At present, the Company has selected Yuji Yamazaki as the full-time Audit and Supervisory Committee Member.
+He has extensive experience in leading the corporate planning division, and he possesses a considerable amount of expertise related to finance and accounting.

-- The Company has established the Group Audit Committee whose membership consists of Audit and Supervisory Committee Members, officers in charge of the corporate strategy division, and officers in charge of the administration division.
+- The Company has established the Group Audit Committee whose membership consists of Audit and Supervisory Committee Members, officers in charge of the corporate strategy division, and other officers.
 We will establish an environment conducive to collecting information and auditing by facilitating communication with the audit division, managing Directors and executive officers.